Internet2/class-workshop-researchdev-copilot/conda-environment/README.md

 2. **Clone the repository**

-   First, clone the repository containing the `environment.yml` file to your local machine.
+   First, clone the repository containing the `environment.yml` file to your local machine and navigate to the directory where the repository is cloned.

    ```bash
    git clone https://github.com/Internet2/class-workshop-researchdev-copilot.git